optimistanoop/ng-icreed/README.md

-# ng-icreed
+# ng-icred

-This app uses   `ng-route` hence try to run it on any web server.
+This app uses  `ng-route`, Try to run it on any web server.

-For simple web server, you can add a pluggin named `web server for chrome` and run this repo from the pluggin.
+For simple web server, you can add a chrome pluggin named `web server for chrome` and run this repo from the pluggin.